Trodek/CutScene-Manager-Research/README.md

 **_Creating a Music_**

-Music is a sound that will loop until stoped.
+Music is a sound that will loop until stopped.

 Music don't need any unique attribute.